gregalletti/CTF_writeups/InterIUTCTF2020/README.md

 > Description

 This is the third of the three Exfiltration challenges.
 The goal of this last part was to retrieve the exfiltrated files and find a flag in those documents.
-The first step was to understand that the script red and sent one byte at a time after a proper encoding of those: it converts each byte into its hexadecimal value, convert the hex in a decimal number and further convert each digit of the number into a... "monkey form":
+The first step was to understand that the script red and sent one byte at a time after a proper encoding of it: the malware converts each byte into its hexadecimal value, converts the hex in a decimal number and further converts each digit of the number into a... "monkey form":

 >my_super_monkey += int(monkey/5)*"🙈" + int(monkey%5)*"🙉" + "🙊🙊"